January 11th: St Hernin aka Hern ('strong summit').

 sudden rain so fine it could be just a trick of the wind & the light,

-there & gone, as the deer move off, through the silky wilds
+there & gone, as the deer move off, t

 of Queen Anne's lace, through clover scatter-brushed in the grasses,